Experimental Nuclear and Particle Physics

 The Department of Physics has an active and widely recognized program in Nuclear and Particle Physics.
 The majority of our present experimental programs is focused at Jefferson Laboratory in Newport News, Virginia, which is an international center for nuclear physics research.
-In addition, we are engaged in a program of fundamental physics using cold neutrons at Los Alamos and Oak Ridge national Laboratories.
+In addition, we are engaged in a program of fundamental physics at Fermi Lab.

 We also lead a program at Jefferson Lab for studying the structure of the nucleon through spin-dependent observables.
 As part of this effort, we are analyzing the data from the recently completed g2p experiment, which should shed light on the so called `Proton Radius Puzzle'.
 Our group is is also at the forefront of an exciting new effort to measure Tensor Spin Observables using a novel tensor polarized target.